Mpox: United States

 In May 2003, a young child became ill with fever and rash after being bitten by a prairie dog purchased at a local swap meet near Milwaukee, Wisconsin.
 In total, 71 cases of mpox were reported through 20 June 2003.
 All cases were traced to Gambian pouched rats imported from Accra, Ghana, in April 2003 by a Texas exotic animal distributor.
 No deaths resulted.
 Electron microscopy and serologic studies were used to confirm that the disease was human mpox.
 Everyone affected reported direct or close contact with prairie dogs, later found to be infected with the Orthopoxvirus monkeypox.

 In July 2021, in the US, an American returning from a trip in Nigeria was diagnosed with mpox.
 Subsequent testing identified the virus as belonging to clade II.
 The patient was hospitalized and treated with tecovirimat and was discharged after 32 days.

-The first case of clade I mpox in the United States was identified in November 2024; the California Department of Public Health reported that an unidentified individual outside San Francisco had tested positive following travel to and from East Africa.
+The first case of clade I mpox in the United States was identified in November 2024; the California Department of Public Health reported that an unidentified person outside San Francisco had tested positive following travel to and from East Africa.
 Clade II mpox continues to circulate at low levels; from 1 January to 1 September 2025, the weekly average was between 1 and 9 cases reported per day.